NicolaKer/Intelligent-Field-Mapping-Prototype/README.md

 To achieve this, the prototype sends the uploaded documents to Amazon Textract to extract text and important details from these uploaded documents.
 Once the prototype receives the extracted information back from Textract, it uses this information to automatically populate the four text fields on its webpage with the required information.

+This prototype was created as part of a university group project.

 ## Configuration: